alandefreitas/pareto/README.md

 ## Benchmarks

-The default tag for fronts and archives is converted to an appropriate data structure according the the parameters.
+The default tag for fronts and archives is converted to an appropriate data structure according to the front or archive parameters.
 This section presents some benchmarks comparing these data structures.
 We use the notation `L`, `Q`, `K`, `B`, `R`, and `*` for Lists, Quadtrees, $k$-d trees, Boost.Geomtry R-trees, Point R-trees, and R*-Trees.
-The tree data structures in the benchmark used a [memory pool allocator](sources/pareto_front/memory_pool.h).
-If using this code in production, it is more prudent to use `std::pmr::unsynchronized_pool_resource`, `std::allocator`, or execute *many* tests to make sure `pareto::fast_memory_pool` is works properly on your system.
+The tree data structures in the benchmark used a [memory pool allocator](sources/pareto_front/memory_pool.h) for faster allocation.
+This is intented to make trees more competitive with linear lists for small fronts.
+If using this code in production, it is more prudent to use [`std::pmr::unsynchronized_pool_resource`](https://en.cppreference.com/w/cpp/memory/unsynchronized_pool_resource/unsynchronized_pool_resource) (if your compiler supports it), [`std::allocator`](https://en.cppreference.com/w/cpp/memory/allocator) (if you want to be conservative), or execute *many* tests to make sure [`pareto::fast_memory_pool`](sources/pareto_front/memory_pool.h) works properly on your system.

 <details>
     <summary>Constructor</summary>